-5-year-old Injured In Trucking Accident
+5-year-old Injured In Trucking Accident in Missouri

 A 5-year-old from Warrensburg, Missouri was injured in a Benton County Missouri trucking accident on Monday evening.
 The accident resulted in injuries for two adults as well.